 Normally you could say – all right, please introduce yourself, you have one minute to do that.
 And then the person sitting on your right...
 But wait a minute – we are not sitting next to each other here!

-That's why we strongly recommend to appoint a moderator for each of your virtual rooms.
+This is sometimes not enough, that's why you are able to join each virtual room anytime.
+If the number of rooms is small enough this will certainly work.
+Also, if you have some VIP guests (experts) you appoint them moderators.
 The moderator will keep everybody in check, decide who will take the floor next and watch out for everyone's time limit.
 Your moderators should be online 15 minutes before your meeting so you can instruct them what is their – fairly simple – role.

 Switching virtual rooms to meet more new people